tienpham93/AutoAgent/README.md

 "# AutoAgent"

 I am writing page context documents to train my LLM to perform automation testing on a web application.
-Please read through everything and
+Please read through and documentation everything, I will give you a template to following later
 - Keynotes of automation:
     + Automation tool: Playwright
     + Language: Typescript